chefinDan/TTT-Language-Interpreter/README.md

   runBadDemo8

 The expected output is:
-  "Invalid operands to List Concatenation."
+  Invalid operands to List Concatenation.

 #### baddemo9
 Because our Lists can be mixed type the only error that will be encountered is by passing a non-list value when a List is expected.
 This demo illustrates calling Append on two strings and this type error causing program execution to stop.
 The third line of the function is never evaluated.